 Six things to know about Sharia divorce in UAE from 2025

-• Khula' is now granted without husband consent.
-Under Articles 65-68, the court grants khula' against the husband's will if the wife agrees to return her mahr.
-This is the most significant change for Muslim women.
+- Khula' is now granted without husband consent.
+The court grants khula' against the husband's will if the wife agrees to return her mahr (law firms report the provisions around Articles 65 to 68).
+This is a significant change for Muslim women.

 The 2024 Law: What Changed and Who It Covers